AltraSol/temp/README.md

 ## Overview

-Methods to reliably structure data when the source format or load point is expected to vary over time; or when inputs lack structure completely and are not immediately compatible with typical data manipulation packages.
-For situations where connection points are pdfs or user-edited Excel sheets, and table dimensions and naming conventions need to be dynamically set using pattern recognition.
+Methods to reliably structure data when the source format or load point is expected to vary over time, or when inputs lack structure completely and are not immediately compatible with typical data manipulation packages (ex.
+OCR output, user-edited Excel sheets).
+Streamlines a few string methods to make field verification with pattern recognition easier.

-## Motivation

-To enhance code readability and increase the resilience of data pipelines between uncommon sources and standardized reports.
-In keeping with the report oriented end result, a few methods included in this package are aimed at preparing data for export.

 ## Installation